-The concern is that the exclusivity condition enables the dominant company 'to use its economic power on the non-contestable share of the demand of the customer as leverage to secure also the contestable share' (Intel, paragraph 93).
+The concern is that the exclusivity condition enables the dominant company 'to use its economic power on the non-contestable share of the demand of the customer as leverage to secure also the contestable share' (Case T-286/09 Intel EU:T:2014:547, paragraph 93).
 A threshold question is therefore whether the clause involves the company leveraging a non-contestable share of demand.

 If leveraging of a non-contestable share is established, the next question is to determine whether the condition constitutes exclusivity.
-The test is whether the purchaser has 'to obtain all or most of their requirements exclusively' from the dominant undertaking' (Intel, paragraph 72)
+The test is whether the purchaser has 'to obtain all or most of their requirements exclusively from the dominant undertaking' (Case T-286/09 Intel EU:T:2014:547, paragraph 72)

-As to what 'all or most of their requirements' actually means: 70-80 per cent of a purchaser's requirements will constitute 'most' and therefore be considered as exclusivity (Intel, paragraph 135; Hoffmann-La Roche, paragraph 83).
+As to what 'all or most of their requirements' actually means: 70-80 per cent of a purchaser's requirements will constitute 'most' and therefore be considered as exclusivity (Hoffmann-La Roche, paragraph 83).
 Similarly, the Vertical Restraints Block Exemption refers to an exclusive agreement as one where a buyer must purchase more than 80 per cent of its requirements from the seller (article 1d).